matthewtrask/blog/source/_posts/from-layoff-to-employed-in-a-week-and-a-half.md

 What happened though, is that I came into the next week of funemployement with options.
 Really, it's a double edged sword.
 Move at your own speed and pace.
 I have seen developers, some really good developers, linger in unemployement for so long, that it kind of scared me and made me want to get things moving.
 Its a little bit of a confidence booster to see so many places work to line up interviews with you.
 However I burned myself out to the point where I ended up telling one company that.
 I was already getting offers when I had a request for a video chat so they could get an offer.
 I was so tired and out of it that I basically declined and told them Im so burned out that I couldn't talk.
 Since I had offers, I was ok doing it, but Im sure had I paced myself a bit more I could have heard more and had even more to consider.

-Tip three: **if time permits, take a few days to recenter yourself.**.
+Tip three: **if time permits, take a few days to recenter yourself.**

 ### Step Four - It's not all about the money